ngua/rumps/TODOS/persistence/encryption.md

 ## Overview

-This document outlines the design considerations for adding encryption at rest to RUMPS storage.
+This document outlines the design considerations for adding **encryption at rest** to RUMPS storage.

+**Scope**: This design protects data *on disk* — it does **not** protect data in use.
+While the database is open:
+- Decrypted data lives in memory (page cache, WAL buffers, application structs)
+- Encryption keys reside in process memory
+- An attacker with access to the running process can read plaintext data directly

+**What this protects against**:
+- Stolen or decommissioned storage media
+- Unauthorized filesystem access (backup tapes, snapshots, cloud storage)
+- Forensic recovery from discarded disks

+**What this does NOT protect against**:
+- Attackers with root/admin access to the running system
+- Memory disclosure vulnerabilities in the application
+- Physical access to a running machine

-**Difficulty assessment**: Medium - the architecture has good abstraction points, but multiple serialization boundaries require careful handling.
+**Difficulty assessment**: Medium — the architecture has good abstraction points, but multiple serialization boundaries require careful handling.

 ---